sirixdb/sirix/README.md

 Use one of the provided axis to navigate through the DOM-like tree-structre (for instance in level order only through level 4):
 <pre><code>final LevelOrderAxis axis = new LevelOrderAxis.Builder(rtx).includeSelf().filterLevel(4).build()</code></pre>

+Post-order traversal:
 <pre><code>final PostOrderAxis axis = new PostOrderAxis(rtx)</code></pre>

+And many more (for instance all XPath axis).

 Or navigate to a specific node and then in time, for instance through all future revisions or all past revisions...:
 <pre><code>final FutureAxis axis = new FutureAxis(rtx)</code></pre>
 <pre><code>final PastAxis axis = new PastAxis(rtx)</code></pre>

+and many more as well.

 ## Simple XQuery Examples
 Test if fragments of the resource are not present in the past.
 In this example they are appended to a node in the most recent revision and stored in a subsequent revision)